Gobi1616/School_District_Analysis/README.md

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

 ### District summary:

+When comparing average math scores and passing percentages across the district's 15 high schools, the average math score decreased.
+1. The average reading score remained same, while the percentage passing math, reading, and overall passed percent all decreased by 1%.

       - Total Schools
       - Total Students
       - Total Budget